-Please note that the role of the authentication server is not supported by Advantech routers.
+Please note that the Advantech routers only support the supplicant and authenticator roles.
+The role of the authentication server is not supported.

 Interface Supplicant Role Authenticator Role LAN Built-in feature, just configure the LAN with 802.1X authentica- tion, see Chapter 4.1.3.
 Not built-in feature, but can be implemented by the UM 802.1X Authenticator.
-For more information about this module see [UM].
+For more information about this module see [RA].
+WiFi Supported for the Station (STA) mode, see Chapter 4.6.
+Supported for the Access Point (AP) mode, see Chapter 4.5.